jsmyth1423/project-2/README.md

 ---

 The selectRandomAbilities function did a lot of heavy-lifting.
-First it set the correct answer by randomly grabbing one of the 4 abiltiies from the active character state.
+First it set the correct answer by randomly grabbing one of the 4 abilities from the active character state.
 We then created an array of abilities excluding the active character.
 Next we used a while loop to populate our empty wrong answers array, getting a random ability from the inactive list while checking for duplicates and removing them if any were randomly chosen.

 ![image](https://user-images.githubusercontent.com/53213823/167616696-6d78967d-cadb-48f0-b3d0-560948431f31.png)